justinhchae/stocks/README.md

 ## High-level Results

-* See our [streamlit app](https://share.streamlit.io/justinhchae/stocks/presentation_only/app.py) for more details.
+* Download this repo and run the streamlit app for more details!

 * Based on preliminary analysis, all models tend to perform well when the variance of price and sentiment data is relatively lower.